Venmo Vs. PayPal: How Do They Compare?

 2. Creating An Account

 Since you will only be able to send payments through the Venmo app, you can sign up for the service by downloading the app on either an iOS or Android device.
-After creating a unique username and password and providing a phone number and email address, you will provide and verify the bank account, credit card, or debit card you will link up with Venmo.
+After creating a unique username and password and providing a phone number and email address, you will provide and verify the bank account, credit card or debit card you will link up with Venmo.

-For PayPal, you will provide the exact the same information as Venmo to set up the account.
+For PayPal, you will provide the same information as Venmo to set up the account.
 A distinction is that PayPal also allows you to set up a separate business account, for which you will have to provide the business’s Employer Identification Number (EIN) or your Social Security number.

 3. Sending Money